 • Nervous system disorders such as diabetic neuropathy and shingles

 • Mouth sores due to chemotherapy or radiation

 • Preventing ulcers and other digestive issues

-According to a 2010 study performed by UCLA Center for Human Nutrition, capsaicin is believed to help people lose weight and burn calories.
-It can increase serotonin levels in the brain and releases endorphins that will uplift one’s mood.
+According to a 2010 study performed by the UCLA’s Center for Human Nutrition, capsaicin is believed to help people lose weight and burn calories.
+It can increase serotonin levels in the brain and releases endorphins that uplift one’s mood.
 The list of benefits goes on.